aws-samples/aws-codepipeline-dotnet-lambda/README.md

 As enterprises start to embrace serverless paradigm (AWS Lambda), there is an increasing need for guidance on how to set up an automated AWS CodePipeline for the AWS Lambda functions.
 In enterprises, Microsoft .NET occupy a signifant footprint in technology stack.
 In the recent times, .NET core is also gaining momentum for various reasons.

-When it comes to creating and deploying AWS Lambda fucntions in .NET core, there are couple of options available.
+When it comes to creating and deploying AWS Lambda functions in .NET core, there are couple of options available.
 The option #1 is to leverage Visual Studio 2017.
 The option #2 is to leverage AWS Lambda Dotnet CLI.
 This post will cover how to set up an automated AWS CodePipeline for both the options.
 The detailed steps for creating AWS CodePipeline for option #1 is covered in the sections 2, 2a, 2b, 2c, 2d, 2e, 2f and 2g.
 Also, the detailed steps for creating AWS CodePipeline for option #2 is covered in the sections 3, 3a, 3b, 3c, 3d, 3e, 3f, 3g and 3h.